bpolaszek/webpush-bundle/README.md

 composer require bentools/webpush-bundle 0.4.*
 ```

-_We aren't on stable version yet - expect some changes._
+If you're using Symfony 3, add the bundle to your kernel.
+With Symfony Flex, this should be done automatically.

-And add the bundle to your kernel if you're using Symfony 3.
+⚠️ _We aren't on stable version yet - expect some changes._

 ### Generate your VAPID keys: